nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 The following describes the flow of how `EditCommand` is executed.

 1. Upon successfully parsing the user input, `EditCommand#execute(Model model)` is called to edit the existing student to the new edited student.
+2. `Model#setStudent(Student student)` is called to replace the student with edited student within the model.
-2. `Model#updateFilteredStudentsList(Predicate<Student> predicate)` is called to update the edited student within the student list.
-A new `CommandResult` is returned with a successful message indicating the number of matching students.
+3. `Model#updateFilteredStudentsList(Predicate<Student> predicate)` is then called to update the student list with the new edited student.
+4. A new `CommandResult` is returned with a successful message indicating that the student has been edited.
-3. The filtered student list replaces the displayed list on the GUI and a success message is shown in the result display.
+5. The edited student is now shown on the student list.

 The following sequence diagram shows how the `EditCommand` execution works.